 Using the Vertex Formula

-Before we begin this lesson on using the vertex formula, let's briefly recap what we learned in lesson 1.
+Before we begin this lesson on using the vertex formula, let's briefly recap what we learned about quadratic functions.

 A quadratic function can be graphed using a table of values.
 The graph creates a parabola.
 The parabola contains specific points, the vertex, and up to two zeros or x-intercepts.
 The zeros are the points where the parabola crosses the x-axis.